mjfrigaard/sharing-your-work/manuscript/04chapter.md

 ### Synchronizing RStudio and Git/Github

-[Jenny Bryan](https://jennybryan.org/) has created the online resource [Happy Git and GitHub for the useR](http://happygitwithr.com/) has all in the information you will need for connecting RStudio and Git/Github.
+[Jenny Bryan](https://jennybryan.org/) has created the online resource [Happy Git and GitHub for the useR](http://happygitwithr.com/) has all the information anyone would need for connecting RStudio and Git/Github.
 We echo a lot of this information below (with copious screenshots).

 The first step is setting up the RSA Key and passphrase.